“A Voice for the Soul of the City”

 WGN Radio, Chicago Tribune

-Jamie’s work as a Media Producer brings a worldwide audience to a talented roster of artists and writers.
+Jamie’s work as a Media Producer brought a worldwide audience to a talented roster of artists and writers.
 She is known for her essays, articles and creative writing pieces on her Blog.
-She manages social media pages, and promotion for songwriter Michael P. Smith.
-For several years, Jamie was Creative & Communications Director of Women’s Media Group, and produced a radio series featuring women in the arts, which aired on WFMT Fine Arts Radio.
+She managed social media pages, press releases, promotion and proposals for celebrated songwriter Michael P. Smith for many years.
+From 2008 to 2011s, Jamie was Creative & Communications Director of Women’s Media Group, and produced a radio series featuring women in the arts, which aired on WFMT Fine Arts Radio.
 She was also co-writer and Musical Director of the series.

 “Together their musical palette is pretty astonishing.”Chicago Magazine